-“Cressida is an outstanding winner and is passionate about supporting small scale farmers to adapt and grow their businesses,” Marshall says.
+“Cressida is an outstanding winner,” Marshall says.
+“She is passionate about supporting small scale farmers to adapt and grow their businesses.”

-“She will use her bursary to create an online platform that will assist dairy farmers to develop and produce their own unique branded products.”
+Cains will use her bursary to create the Dairy Cocoon online platform that will help dairy farmers to develop and produce their own unique branded products.

-Cains is co-founder of artisan sheep milk dairy and cheesery, Pecora Dairy, which is located in Robertson, NSW.
-She says work will now begin to get Dairy Cocoon up and running, which will enable farmers to create industry- and product-specific business plans.
+Cains is co-founder of artisan sheep milk dairy and cheesery Pecora Dairy, located in Robertson, NSW.
+She says work will now begin to get Dairy Cocoon up and running.
+When it does, it will enable farmers to create industry and product-specific business plans.

-“I’m so proud to be a part of this amazing award and have the opportunity to turbocharge my project,” Cains says. “[Dairy Cocoon] will include a range of business tools, information and education, as well as an online community to facilitate connections and support that meets the needs of the dairy industry.”
+“I’m so proud to be a part of this amazing award and have the opportunity to turbocharge my project,” Cains says. “[Dairy Cocoon] will include a range of business tools, information and education.
+There will also be an online community to facilitate connections and support that meets the needs of the dairy industry.”

 A crisis in dairy

 Cains grew up in the Southern Highlands and her heart has always been on the land.
-Through her years working in the dairy industry, she noticed a worrying trend.
+But through her years working in the dairy industry, she noticed a worrying trend.

 “Small dairy farms are closing their gates at an alarming rate,” she says.
 “Many simply cannot make a profit under the current model.”

-Cains claims that 40% of dairy farmers rate the viability of their farm as poor, with their fate lying at the mercy of huge retail and processor market power.
-Farmers told Cains that they needed assistance if they were to produce their own branded product and take back control of their businesses.
+Cains claims that 40 percent of dairy farmers rate the viability of their farm as poor.
+Often their fate lies at the mercy of huge retail and processor market power.
+Farmers told Cains that they needed assistance if they were to produce their own branded product.
+As a result, they could take back control of their businesses.

 The concept of Dairy Cocoon evolved in response to this crisis in Australian dairy.
-The powerful online platform and support hub will help small dairy farmers to formulate a business plan, get educated and get connected with the community and its expertise.
+The online platform and support hub will help small dairy farmers to formulate a business plan and get educated, as well as connecting with the community and its expertise.

-Cains says the importance of Australian dairy businesses cannot be underestimated, and that once they’re gone, the landscape of the industry will be changed forever.
+Cains says we cannot underestimate the importance of Australian dairy businesses.
+And once they’re gone, the landscape of the industry will be changed forever.